Edit Drop Down List in Excel (Table of Content)

-In this way, editing drop-down list with the table as a source is more user-friendly to edit.
-Just add the elements to the table and the range will automatically be updated.
+In this way, editing the drop-down list with the table as a source is more user-friendly to edit.
+Just add the elements to the table, and the range will automatically be updated.

 See the example below:

-Column A contains a table which has employee names as an input.
+Column A contains a table that has employee names as input.

-You can see the drop-down list, which we have created giving table Employee Names as a source.
-When you add an entry at the last of the table (for example, Mohan), the drop-down list automatically gets updated and you don’t need to update it manually (Like it was the case in Comma Separated and Named Range drop-down list).
+You can see the drop-down list, which we have created, giving the table Employee Names as a source.
+When you add an entry at the last of the table (for example, Mohan), the drop-down list automatically gets updated, and you don’t need to update it manually (Like it was the case in Comma Separated and Named Range drop-down list).
 This is an added benefit of the drop-down list generated using the table as a source.